Tomás de Mattos

 Tomás de Mattos Hernández (October 14, 1947 – March 21, 2016) was a Uruguayan writer and librarian.
 Being from Tacuarembó, de Mattos was one of the relatively few contemporary Uruguayan writers from the north of the country.

 As a librarian, de Mattos also served as the director of the National Library of Uruguay.

-He won Premio Bartolomé Hidalgo and the Fraternity Award un 1990.
+He won the Premio Bartolomé Hidalgo and the Fraternity Award in 1990.

 Works

+Among some of the most known works of Tomás de Mattos are the following: